 Connecting to the Vulnbox

-Afterwards, click "File" – "Import Appliance".
-Select the decrypted OVA image and finish the wizard without any changes.
+Then, click "File" – "Import Appliance".
+Select the OVA image and finish the wizard without any changes.
 Open the settings for the imported VM.
 In the "Network" section, make sure that "Attached to: NAT" is selected.

 Now comes a bit of a tricky part: The Vulnbox will already work if you start it now and you'll also be able to log in through the VirtualBox GUI.
 However, it would be kind of hard to get a VPN config onto it, since copy/paste doesn't work.
 To work around that, you can connect via SSH with the root password that is printed on tty1 and the serial consoles.
 To reach the VM, configure a port forwarding: